ai-bearing/ai-bearing.github.io/index.markdown

 ## [My CV](https://ai-bearing.github.io/CV/cv_2.pdf)

 ## Interests
-- Math
+I'm interested in a lot of things, but I think the following are are a representative set:
-- Coffee
+- Mathematics
-- Writing
+- Weightlifting and strength training
-- Weightlifting
+- Economic history and political economy
-- Urban Economics
+- Physical and mental health

 ## [Class Notes](classnotes.md)